e98877331/RatioFixer/README.md

 Alternatively, you can directly use getRealValue(virtual width/height) to get real pixel length on screen by given virtual width/heigth.

-RatioFixer operations may be useful in some circumstances such like add padding or set text size,
+Operating RatioFixer may be useful in some circumstances such like add padding or set text size,

 because these methods in Android sdk are not under control of RatioRelativeLayout and use pixel as parameter unit instead of our own defined virtual size.